stephendolan/lucky_jumpstart/README.md

 #### Development

-- 🐳 &nbsp; A [DockerCompose](https://docs.docker.com/compose/) file for running your application database
+- 🐳 &nbsp; A [DockerCompose](https://docs.docker.com/compose/) file for running your application database, included in `Procfile.dev`

 #### Dependencies